-Graduates of non-standard or unaccredited high schools, or home-schooled students will be considered for admission based on a holistic assessment using the following:
+OSU welcomes and encourages applications from graduates of non-standard or unaccredited high schools and home-schooled students.
+You will be considered for admission based on a holistic assessment evaluating the following information:

 OSU is test-optional.
-Home-schooled students may elect to provide test scores (SAT, SAT subject tests, ACT, etc.) for us to evaluate as part of their file, particularly if they do not have other items listed below.
+Students may elect to provide test scores (SAT, ACT, etc.) for us to evaluate as part of their file, particularly if they do not have other items listed below for us to evaluate.

 Note: Only scores sent electronically from College Board (SAT) and/or ACT will be considered official.
 There is not an advantage to pay extra for "rush" scores from the testing agency, and in some cases may add to the time it will take to process the scores within our office.